Name: SEMRush, specifically it’s keyword tool.

 4) Compile a list of the terms I found.

-That’s it.
+But if you are on the former side, then my 5 steps will suffice.
 No worries about that extra info SEMRush provides as it’s more of a distraction in my experience and that info in general is just irrelevant to me and those 5 things I do are more than enough for me to get high rankings.
 In the 13 years I’ve been doing this, that has consistently worked so why switch to a different approach?

 Final Rating: SEMRush.

 6 out of 10 stars.
 Good tool in general, but I feel like the further SEO has developed/changed, the less and less this tool has become necessary, it needs to evolve.